dcdpr/did-btc1/chapters/Update-Beacons.md

 #### Process Beacon Signal

-Beacon Signals broadcast from SMTAggregator Beacons are expected to be a Bitcoin transaction with the first transaction output of the format `[OP_RETURN, OP_PUSH32, 32Bytes]`, where the 32 bytes are interpreted as a root to a Sparse Merkle Tree (SMT) that aggregates a set of hashes of DID Update Payloads.
-To retrieve and validate a DID Update Payload for a specific DID, the resolver MUST receive (out of band) the SMT proof and DID Update Payload for a specific DID.
+::Beacon Signals:: broadcast from SMTAggregator Beacons are expected to be a Bitcoin transaction with the first transaction output of the format `[OP_RETURN, OP_PUSH32, 32Bytes]`, where the 32 bytes are interpreted as a root to a ::Sparse Merkle Tree:: (SMT) that aggregates a set of hashes of DID Update Payloads.
+To retrieve and validate a ::DID Update Payload:: for a specific DID, the resolver MUST receive (out of band) the SMT proof and DID Update Payload for a specific DID.
 This is typically provided by the DID controller.
 Using the SMT root from the Beacon Signal, the resolver can check the proof, gaining confidence